 Its native range includes most of the United States east of the Mississippi as far north as Michigan, New York and Massachusetts.

 Pale meadow beauty while rare in South Florida, is more common in Central Florida and the Panhandle.

 Pale meadow beauty is globally secure but can be locally rare.
 Massachusetts, where it's found only in a few places on Cape Cod, lists it as endangered, as does Indiana and Pennsylvania.
-There are only two known populations in Michigan, one of which hasn't been surveyed since 1995.
+There are only two known populations in Michigan, one of which at the time of this writing hadn't been surveyed since 1995.

 It is a perennial, flowering spring to fall, going dormant in winter.
 The flower has four petals, four sepals (the outter part of the flower) and eight long, bright orange-yellow stamen with curving anthers on the end that contrast with the color of the petals.
 The effect is to recall lush, drooping eyelashes.
 The blooms are large, about an inch across; once fertilized, they produce a seed pod with a narrow neck and pot belly.